themitosan/grpp/README.md

 chmod +x init && ./init
 ```

+> INFO: If you are running this project on windows, there is no need to set `init` as an executable!
+Just run `./init` and it will work just fine!

 ## How to use
 - To import a git repo, run the following command: